smsong/self-paced-treadmill/README.md

-> [**Fill out this Survey**](https://docs.google.com/forms/d/1AhkLyk0r4jAx0c6DPpKsctpyo2noOiQ8uoqIybdXTvk/edit) if you are interested in using the self-pacing code.
+> [**Please fill out this survey**](https://docs.google.com/forms/d/1AhkLyk0r4jAx0c6DPpKsctpyo2noOiQ8uoqIybdXTvk/edit) if you are interested in using the self-pacing code.
 It will help us to maintain/develop self-pacing controllers that match your need.

 # Self-Paced Treadmill